Forensic Scientist

 That depends entirely on where you work and what your job is.
 If you’re a ballistics expert, you’ll spend your days looking at guns and ammunition.
 If you’re a DNA analyst, you’ll be in a lab with micro tubes.
 If you’re me, you spend a lot of time looking at fingerprints and sometimes go to crime or death scenes.

-Asked by Mikey over 4 years ago
+Asked by Barry over 5 years ago

-Asked by Josie about 5 years ago
+Asked by 272 over 5 years ago

-Asked by Jessica about 5 years ago
+Asked by Jessica over 5 years ago

-Asked by TK over 5 years ago
+Asked by Yuna about 4 years ago

-Asked by Cale about 5 years ago
+Asked by Maria over 4 years ago